jobryan/QuantPy/README.md

 Documentation:
 --------------

 The main documentation can be read at [Read The Docs](https://quantpy.readthedocs.org/en/latest/).
-Please start their for more information.
+Please start there for more information.

 Contributions Welcome.
 ----------------------